 Both companies’ instructors bring their A-game in terms of energy.
 The best Peloton instructors are right on par with the best Les Mills instructors.

-Peloton puts a huge focus on community and runs challenges, has badges you can earn, and so much more.
+Peloton puts a huge focus on community and runs challenges, has badges you can earn, has an active subreddit, and so much more.

 Hip & trendy: Peloton